 The group phase delivered major drama, including defending champions Spain shockingly crashing out in the group stage.
 That’s the first time a reigning EuroBasket champ failed to reach knockouts since Germany did the same in 1995.

 In this betting guide, ibet recaps the group stage upsets, map out the knockout bracket, and highlight how to watch every game.
-We’ll also dive look at ibet’s latest odds, betting markets and picks, from outrights and MVP futures to game lines and live angles, with special focus on Nordic contenders Finland and Sweden.
+We’ll also dive look at ibet’s latest EuroBasket 2025 odds, betting markets and picks, from outrights and MVP futures to game lines and live angles, with special focus on Nordic contenders Finland and Sweden.

 Let’s jump into the action and find the best betting value as Europe’s best battle for the title.